TashrifRahman15/Jmeter_Project/README.md

 - Ensure the CSV files (deposit.csv, sendMoney.csv, payment.csv) are placed in the same directory.
 - Run the test and validate the response assertions.
 ##  Notes
-dmoney.jtl and the HTML report folder are excluded from GitHub using .gitignore.
+booking.jtl dmoney.jtl and the HTML report folder are excluded from GitHub using .gitignore.